tariqhamid/trapped/README.md

 Trapped is pretty light: the view model wraps any object (via `payload:`, as seen in `App >> initialize`).
 The view is subclass of plain `Widget`, but inside it, uses of `trapShow:` (which itself uses `trap:read:`), `trap:toggle:` and `trapDescend:` allows you to bind data from view model.
+You can also iterate arrays in the model using `trapIter:tag:do:`.

 To see viewmodel->view update working, try